 Canadian Hours Of Service Alert Updates

 In compliance with the Canadian ELD Technical Standards, drivers will be alerted when they are approaching a drive/duty-status HOS limitation.
-The alerts are based on the HOS limitation of the Canadian Operating Zone and Canadian Cycle Change the driver is operating in.
-The warnings will display with a written and verbal alert indicating which rule is the minimum clock that is counting down on the alert message to the driver, even when driving is not occurring.
+The alerts are based on the HOS limitations of the US or Canadian Operating Zone the driver is operating in.
+The warnings will display with a written and verbal alert indicating which US or Canadian rule is the minimum clock that is counting down on the alert message to the driver, even when driving is not occurring.

 Current Canada South Clocks